Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 And I can't make any sense out of it because I assume the things that it was talking about happened thousands of years ago.

-It's heavy theological uh stuff.
+It's heavy theological stuff.

-But it's also it makes a series of predictions.
+But it's also, it makes a series of predictions.

-So like, you know, they're like, oh yeah, in 500 years, and it's like, okay, but five hundred.
+So like, you know, they're like, oh, yeah, in 500 years.

-A lot of symbolism, a lot of symbolism.
+A lot of symbolism.

 Yeah.

-Um but yeah, it's genuinely weird though.
+But yeah, it's genuinely weird, though.

 Prepared for each institution.